Skip to content

 • What it's costing

-Bot Insights analyzes CDN log data, WAF data, and bot manager enforcement logs across many vendors and surfaces results in five job-specific dashboards.
+Bot Insights analyzes CDN log data across many vendors and surfaces results in five job-specific dashboards.
+It consolidates logs from any CDN vendor, including but not limited to:

 See Bot Insights: Purpose-Built Dashboards for Every Team for a demonstration of this solution.